opensafely/documentation/docs/ehrql-new-tutorial-1a.md

     A simple way to make your dataset definition clear is to only use the name `dataset` for the query's dataset.

+!!! warning

+    Likewise, if you accidentally include multiple calls to `set_population()`, it is the call that appears closest to the end of the dataset definition that takes effect.

+    In future, calling `set_population()` more than once will cause a dataset definition to fail;
+    see the associated [Data Builder](https://github.com/opensafely-core/databuilder/issues/775) issue.

 !!! todo

     Would it be simpler here to say: